newrelic-experimental/java-verification-process/README.md

 ## Installation

-> To install and run:
+> To run locally:
 > 1. Clone this repo to your local machine
 > 2. Run project

+>To run using shell script:
+>1.
+Navigate to "script" directory
+>2.
+Run the command ./javaverify.sh

 ## Getting Started